isomerpages/moe-fairfieldsec/_parents/PDLP/Frequently Asked Questions.md

-You can call 6260 0777 to check on your child’s edusave balance.
+You can call 6260 0777 to check on your child’s Edusave balance.

 **Q3.
-When will my child, who is in Sec 1 2023, be receiving the device?**
+When will my child, who is in Sec 1 2024, be receiving the device?**

-Your child should receive his/her device in end Mar 2023.
+Your child should receive his/her device in end Mar 2024.
 More details will be shared once the school has more detailed information from the vendor.